chrisradler/upwork_telegram_bot/README.md

 - 👥 Targets clients with proven hiring history
 - 🌎 Focuses on jobs from Americas and Europe
 - 🤖 Automatically generates customized proposals with Claude AI
+- 📊 Creates custom implementation flowcharts for each job using Mermaid.js
 - 🔄 Runs automatically every 30 minutes during business hours (Mon-Fri, 9am-7pm EST)
 - 📱 Sends formatted job notifications and proposals to Telegram
 - ⏰ ONLY Returns job that have been posted in the lAST hour